 How Do the CCPA and the GDPR Differ?

-- Generate $25 million gross annual revenue;
+- Generate $25 million in gross annual revenue;

 - Access the personal information of more than 50,000 California residents; or

-The two laws also use the same terminology to describe the processing of personal data in different ways.
+Unfortunately, the two laws also use the same terminology to describe the processing of personal data in different ways.
 GDPR uses the word “processing” to describe any activity involving data.
-The CCPA breaks data activity down into “processing,” “selling”, and “collecting.”
+The CCPA breaks data activity down into “processing,” “selling,” and “collecting.”

 Is the CCPA Stricter Than the GDPR?

 Most professionals consider the CCPA to be less stringent than the GDPR.
 If your company has already undergone the journey to be GDPR-compliant, then adhering to the CCPA regulations should also be an easy adjustment.
 That said, GDPR compliance does not guarantee CCPA compliance.
 It’s crucial to understand the requirements of each law to assure that your systems and processes fully comply with both.

 No. Compliance with one law does not equal compliance with both.
 GDPR compliance for U.S. companies can give you a great head start for CCPA compliance, but the CCPA applies broader regulations to a smaller and separate group of people.
 The CCPA also requires frequent reviews and a faster turnaround time on customer requests for their data.